Continuing Education Activity

 Calcium carbonate has three separate mechanisms of action that have pharmacologic effects.
 Calcium affects the stomach, small intestine, and blood.

 As an antacid, calcium carbonate neutralizes gastric acid by acting as a buffer in the stomach's acidic environment.
 When CaCO3 enters the stomach, it dissociates into ionized calcium (Ca2+) and a carbonate anion (CO32-).
-The carbonate anion will then bind to the free protons (H+) found in the stomach to increase the pH, by decreasing the concentration of hydrogen ions in the stomach.
+The carbonate anion will then bind to the free protons (H+) found in the stomach to increase the pH by decreasing the concentration of hydrogen ions.
 By increasing the pH in the stomach, pepsin, bile acids, and the toxins of Helicobacter pylori become inhibited.